 T.J.
 Wolf has more than five years of experience in the legal industry as an IT Litigation Consultant and DisputeSoft’s General Counsel, and as a law clerk for attorneys in a variety of practice areas.
 At DisputeSoft, T.J. analyzes root causes of IT failure by researching and analyzing key project documentation and collaborating with our experts and staff to produce content and support for expert reports.
 Since joining DisputeSoft in 2016, T.J. has consulted for clients on a variety of software dispute matters, including breach of contract, software implementation failure, and intellectual property matters involving allegations of copyright infringement and trade secret misappropriation.

-In breach of contract and software implementation failure matters, T.J. researches and provides detailed analysis of a wide variety of documentation and prepares detailed findings from complex defect and code quality analyses.
-In particular, T.J. performs in-depth analysis of project status reports, defect logs, defect remediation efforts, test plans, change requests, and requirements traceability matrices to analyze whether the delivered software product is deficient, whether the project was managed in accordance with industry standard best practices, or whether the parties met the functional requirements and obligations provided for under the relevant agreement.
+In breach of contract and software implementation failure matters, T.J. provides detailed analysis of a wide variety of project documentation and prepares detailed findings from complex technical analyses.
+In particular, T.J. analyzes key project documents to determine whether a delivered software product is deficient in some material way, whether the project was managed and developed in accordance with industry standard best practices, or whether the parties met functional requirements and obligations provided for under the agreement.

-In intellectual property matters, T.J. has performed detailed comparisons of both literal and non-literal components of software source code to determine whether and to what extent they are similar, and examined copyright registration and deposit material in copyright infringement and trade secret misappropriation matters.
-Additionally, T.J. assists our experts in preparing preliminary reports, declarations, and expert reports for use by our clients internally, and before major tribunals.
-T.J. also serves as General Counsel to DisputeSoft.
+In intellectual property matters, T.J. performs comparisons of software source code for detection of literal and non-literal similarities in copyright infringement and trade secret misappropriation matters.
+T.J. also assists our experts in preparing preliminary reports, declarations, and expert reports for use by our clients internally and before major tribunals.

 AREAS OF PRACTICE